AhmadLabib22/AhmadLabib22/README.md

 - 👋 Hi, I’m @AhmadLabib22
-- 👀 I’m interested in business
+- 👀 I’m interested in business development
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Data analysis with udacity
 - 💞️ I’m looking to collaborate on all sites
 - 📫 How to reach me via udacity